stacksgov/sips/sips/sip-010/sip-010-fungible-token-standard.md

 ## Implementing in wallets and other applications

-Developers who with to interact with a fungible token contract should first be provided, or keep track of, various different fungible token implementations.
+Developers who wish to interact with a fungible token contract should first be provided, or keep track of, various different fungible token implementations.
 When validating a fungible token contract, they should fetch the interface and/or source code for that contract.
 If the contract implements the trait, then the wallet can use this standard's contract interface for making transfers and getting balances.

 ### Use of post conditions